freebsd/freebsd-quarterly/2019q4/re.md

 Additionally throughout the quarter, several development snapshots builds were released for the *head*, *stable/12*, and *stable/11* branches.

-Much of this work was sponsored by Rubicon Communications, LLC (Netgate) and the FreeBSD Foundation.
+Much of this work was sponsored by Rubicon Communications, LLC (netgate.com) and the FreeBSD Foundation.